Encrypt anything.

 One ciphertext.
 Two control files.
 Two completely different truths.
 Runs entirely in your browser.

-The thing you actually need to keep private.
-A seed phrase, a message, a password, a confession, a file.
+The thing you need to stay secret when the bytes leak.
+An API key or credential, a seed phrase, a private message, a file.
 Everything is encrypted in your browser; nothing is sent to any server.

 The plausible alternative.
 When the bytes leak, this is what an attacker recovers.
 Make it boring, make it believable, and write something an attacker would accept as the real message and stop looking.

-Two passwords. scrypt derives the encryption key from both.
+Two passwords.
+Argon2id derives the encryption key from both.
 You need both to decrypt.
 Neither is stored anywhere, ever.

 Both passwords are needed together.
 Neither is stored anywhere.